ArijitPatra2906/quiz-app/README.md

 # Quiz Application

-This project is a web-based quiz application with gamification features, built using React and styled with Tailwind CSS.
+This project is a web-based quiz application with gamification features, built using Nextjs and styled with Tailwind CSS.
 It fetches quiz data from a provided API endpoint and presents it through an intuitive and engaging user interface.

 ## Project Overview